mjziebarth/REHEATFUNQ/README.md

 ### Unreleased
 #### Added
+- Add `AnomalyNearestNeighbor` class that can perform the heat flow analysis for arbitrary heat flow anomalies sampled at the heat flow data locations.
 - Add `length()` method to `AnomalyLS1980` class.
 - Add backup Gauss-Kronrod quadrature in heat flow anomaly quantification backend when computing the transition to the large *z* expansion backend.